mobiletoly/kmpertrace/README.md

    **Or** (this is what I usually do) just copy/paste to file from Android Studio's Logcat view.

-5. **Visualize with the CLI**
+5. **Visualize with the CLI (non-interactive mode)**

-   Clone the repo and build the binary for the CLI:
+   Clone the repo and build the binary for the CLI (need for both interactive and non-interactive modes):

    ```bash
    git clone https://github.com/mobiletoly/kmpertrace.git